Step 1: Position Authorization and Search Committee Approval

 - Applicant names

-Any breach in confidentiality must be reported to the search chair or Human Resources.
+Any breach in confidentiality must be reported to Human Resources.

-- It is the responsibility of the Search Chair to read the Confidentiality Statement to the entire committee at the beginning of the process, before the committee discusses criteria, drafts interview questions, reviews applications and/or resumes, or begins any work.
+- It is the responsibility of the Search Chair to share the Confidentiality Statementat the beginning of the process, before the committee discusses job criteria, drafts interview questions, reviews applications and/or resumes, or begins any work.

-- Failure to read this statement may result in cancellation of the search.
+- Failure to share this statement may result in cancellation of the search.

-- Search Committee members then must sign the statement and the Search Chair must return it to Human Resources.
+- Search Committee members, including if applicable students, Equity Advisor, department coordinator, and anyone else that has access to PageUp, must sign the statement and the Search Chair must return it to Human Resources.

 Confidentiality Requirements for Dean and Department Chair Searches